PJAvinash/CS6378P2/Readme.md

 # Future plans:
 Reduce the delivery latency
-Add support for different message types (CRUD) opetations Add support for concurrent reads and writes with finegrained synchronization Add support for nodes leaving and joining the network Add support for node authentication
+Add support for different message types (CRUD) operations Add support for concurrent reads and writes with finegrained synchronization Add support for nodes leaving and joining the network Add support for node authentication